isoraqathedh/isoraqathedh.github.com/Languages/language-list.md

 similar but not exactly the same as Yoskrail.
-It has the most infuriating property of basing its syntax not on a tree but on a [double-ended queue][Deque], which makes for extremely flexible yet utterly reigid syntax and the idea of a "word operator" that doesn't say anything solid but rather operate on the deque directly.
+It has the most infuriating property of basing its syntax not on a tree but on a [double-ended queue][Deque], which makes for extremely flexible yet utterly rigid syntax and the idea of a "word operator" that doesn't say anything solid but rather operate on the deque directly.